by Sarah Middlemiss Feb 3rd, 2022

 It may be that we have some spare packs of seeds at the end of the campaign, so please reach out to us again after mid April and we’ll let you know if we have any available.

 Yes, the seeds are free because we want everyone to be able to take part in planting bee-friendly flowers.
 However, if you’re able to do so, it would be great if you could chip in to help pay for seeds for people who can’t afford to.
-Each packet of seeds costs us £3 to buy and post and you can make a secure donation here.
+Each packet of seeds costs us around £3 to buy and post, you can make a secure donation here.

-If your seeds haven’t arrived by Thursday 15th April please send an email to the 38 Degrees office team at email@example.com.
+If your seeds haven’t arrived by mid April please send an email to the 38 Degrees office team at email@example.com

-The seeds are supplied by Higgledy Garden and are a mix of completely organic bee-friendly flowers, suitable for planting all over the UK.
+The seeds are supplied by Higgledy Garden and are a mix of completely organic bee-friendly flowers that will grow successfully all over the UK.